 One day I was in Rome, Italy at a world youth conference and a young woman came up to me, smiled, introduced herself and blew on my face.
 I think she said something like "Receive the Holy Spirit."
 I felt spiritual power come into me and a spirit of peace.
 The Holy Spirit is the breath of God.
 The wind is a symbol of the Spirit blowing.
-When a woman of faith blows on another person it is like the Spirit of Love blowing peaceful blessings.
 Wind moves things: it moves ships with sails.
 Without the wind, those ships would stay put in the water.
 With the wind they can sail the world.

-Without the Spirit we are stuck where we are: we can't go anywhere.
+Without the Holy Spirit we are stuck where we are: we can't go anywhere.
 With the Divine Wind of the Spirit of LOVE we can go anywhere, for all things are possible with the Spirit of God.
 Where do you want to go today?
 Write your vision down on a sheet of paper or in your spiritual journal.
 We need to remember that the Holy Spirit is a Person, and, as such, capable of being grieved.
 We grieve the Spirit when we choose to sin, especially "deadly" sin.
-We console the Spirit when we reject sin and choose holiness, prayer, love and obedience to God's word.
+We console the Holy Spirit when we reject sin and choose holiness, prayer, love and obedience to God's word.

-Scripture says that we should not "grieve" the Spirit.
+Scripture says that we should not "grieve" the Holy Spirit.
 The only thing that truly grieves the Holy Spirit is sin, i.e., thoughts, words or actions that go against the LOVE of God.
-If we are proud, stubborn, judgemental and so on, we not be able to be led by the Spirit.
+If we are proud, stubborn, judgemental and so on, we are not be able to be led by the Spirit.
 To be led by the Spirit our "sails" have to be up and running well, not hardened by sin or rolled up and put away.
 The Spirit is LOVE and we can grieve our LOVER (God, who is SPIRIT).
-Even though God is all-powerful and all-knowing we can still grieve our Divine Lover.
+Even though God is all-powerful and allknowing we can still grieve our Divine Lover.